CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

   19. **Pryce** - [Richard Pryce](https://www.soldierx.com/hdb/Datastream-Cowboy)
       - A British hacker, also known as "Datastream Cowboy", and part of a hacking duo with Matthew Bevan (Kuji) which gained notoriety in 1996 by hacking into numerous military networks; including, the [Griffiss Air Force Base and the Korea Atomic Energy Research Institute (KAERI)](https://irp.fas.org/congress/1996_hr/s960605b.htm).
       - At 16 years old, Pryce hacked into the KAERI facility, extracting and transferring the institute's database contents into the United States Air Force (USAF) computer system.
-This raised concerns; if North Korea discovered this, they could have interpreted the data theft as an intrusion by the USAF, potentially sparking retaliatory actions due to perceived espionage, it was later determined that the data belonged to South Korea.
+The data's origins being unknown raised concerns; if North Korea discovered this, they could have interpreted the data theft as an intrusion by the USAF, potentially sparking retaliatory actions due to perceived espionage, it was later determined that the data belonged to South Korea.
       - As per Supervisory Special Agent Jim Christy of the Air Force Office of Special Investigations, Pryce was one of two hackers whose actions nearly incited a third world war.

   20. **Ritchie** - [Dennis MacAlistair Ritchie](https://www.sis.pitt.edu/mbsclass/hall_of_fame/ritchie.html)